bmlt-enabled/fetch-jft/fetch-jft-plugin/readme.txt

 1. Download and install the plugin from WordPress dashboard.
 You can also upload the entire Fetch JFT Plugin folder to the /wp-content/plugins/ directory
 2. Activate the plugin through the Plugins menu in WordPress
-3. Add [jft] shortcode to your Wordpress page or post.
+3. Add [jft] shortcode to your Wordpress page/post or add widget Fetch JFT to your sidebar, Footer etc.

 == Changelog ==

+= 1.1.0 =

+* Added Widget to Plugin

 = 1.0.2 =